osquery/foundation/docs/office-hours/20191126_meeting_notes.md

 It hasn't been looked at very closely since the 4.x branches.

-The may be issues with the dependancies.
+The may be issues with the dependencies.

 There are some FreeBSD users inside Facebook, but it doesn't sound well maintained.